 You can substitute or omit ingredients depending on your preference and what is available to you!

-The sauce for this recipe is made with just 4 ingredients: dashi, soy sauce, mirin and brown sugar.
-Simply boil them in a sauce pan for a few minutes to melt the sugar and burn off the alcohol in the mirin, that's all there is to it!
+The sauce for this recipe is made with just 4 ingredients: dashi, soy sauce, mirin, and brown sugar.
+Simply boil them in a saucepan for a few minutes to melt the sugar and burn off the alcohol in the mirin; that’s all there is to it!

-It's a concentrated sauce so I like to cool it quickly with a couple of ice cubes, but you can add a little bit of cold water instead if you don't have any ice readily available.
+It’s a concentrated sauce, so I like to cool it quickly with a couple of ice cubes, but you can add a little bit of cold water instead if you don’t have any ice readily available.

 Cooking times vary depending on what kind of udon you use.
-I personally always use frozen udon for its great texture and the fact you can cook it in the microwave, but of course, dried or chilled udon are also fine to use.
+I personally always use frozen udon for its great texture and the fact you can cook it in the microwave, but of course, dried or chilled udon is also fine to use.
 Just follow the cooking instructions on the packaging.

 To cool it quickly and remove excess starch, pour the cooked udon into a colander over the sink and wash with cold running water.
-Although this step cools them down quickly, it doesn't make them cold so I like to add a few ice cubes to the noodles while I prepare my toppings.
+Although this step cools them down quickly, it doesn’t make them cold, so I like to add a few ice cubes to the noodles while I prepare my toppings.

 For nicely chilled udon noodles fast, wash with cold water and leave them in a colander with a few ice cubes for 5 minutes.
 (Place the colander over the sink or a large mixing bowl to catch the melting ice.)

 Because the toppings will be mixed in with the noodles, I recommend cutting everything thin and fine for best results.
-The toppings you choose affect the texture of the dish so in order to balance the chewy noodles and soft, sauce soaked tenkasu, I recommend choosing a few crunchy toppings with some bite (I used okra and cucumber).
+The toppings you choose affect the texture of the dish, so in order to balance the chewy noodles and soft, sauce-soaked tenkasu, I recommend choosing a few crunchy toppings with some bite (I used okra and cucumber).

 If, like me, you use wakame for this dish, soak it according to the instructions on the packaging.